-We've spoken to clinical psychologist Dr Jen Nash, pictured, who's got some great advice to help overcome anxiety aroundhypos.
+We've spoken to clinical psychologist Dr Jen Nash who's got some great advice to help overcome anxiety around hypos.

-If you worry about hypos then please be reassured - you’re completely normal!
-Worrying about hypos is very common – one study found that 25 per cent of people with diabetes reported that worrying about hypos is a serious problem for them (Polonsky, 1999).
+Hypo anxiety is when you're worried your blood glucose level (also called blood sugar) will go too low, usually below 4mmol/l.
+This is called a hypo.
+But if you worry about hypos then please be reassured - you’re completely normal.
+Worrying about hypos is very common – one study found that 25% of people with diabetes reported that worrying about hypos is a serious problem for them.

 Why are people nervous about hypos?